 Of course, you’re not going to plagiarize – simply copy the ‘style’ of the headlines… not word for word.

-2. Write Enticing Introductory Paragraphs
+2. Write an Enticing Intro

 Magic happens when you focus on thoughts, feelings and experiences that a high percentage of your audience will easily relate to in one way or another.
 Reflect those back to them using their own words.